 If you have not sold the drug paraphernalia to someone or supplied it, you may escape with a minor misdemeanor charge.
 If convicted, your driver’s license is still subject to mandatory suspension for a period of 6 months to 5 years, as decided by a judge.
 You may also be placed on probation, again at the judge’s behest.
 3

-If you have supplied drug paraphernalia to juveniles, it is likely that the State will slap you with a major degree misdemeanor charge.
-You may have to pay a significant fine and spend some time in jail.
+If you have supplied drug paraphernalia to juveniles, it is likely that the State will charge you with a major degree misdemeanor.
+You may have to pay a significant fine and spend time in jail.

 If you have been charged with possession of drug paraphernalia, it is best to consult a lawyer to get help with your unique situation.
 Attorney Adam Burke will make every effort to help you avoid serious penalties.
-Contact Burke, Meis & Associates today for your free consultation at (614) 280-9122.
+Contact Attorney Adam Burke today for your free consultation at (614) 280-9122.